Why the Same Workout Delivers Different Results

 Why Your Body Responds Differently

-From a movement and physical therapy perspective, there are several reasons why two people won’t get identical results from the same workout:
+From a scientific perspective, here are a few reasons why two people won’t get identical results from the same workout:

 That’s not a problem to fix — it’s simply how human bodies work.